PyromancerBoom/hacknroll25-wifibeaters/README.md

-# WiFi Beaters - HacknRoll 25 Project
+# TunedIN - HacknRoll 25 Project by WifiBeaters (Atharva, Priyansh, Jason)

 Welcome to **TunedIN**, a HacknRoll 25 project that leverages the power of machine learning to deliver awesome background music.